longieirl/BUILD-with-docker/README.md

 $ git clone https://github.com/SAP/BUILD.git BUILD
 ```

+### Local Install - Step 2
+This setup will build the Docker images locally, build distribution folder and then run BUILD

 - Run setup to install MongoDB Replica set and BUILD
 ```
 $ ./setup.sh
 ```
 Note: you may need to run this one or twice if you experience any of the errors below.
 Until BUILD is bumped to the latest version of NodeJS and NPM this is a problem.

+### Local Install - Step 3

 - Login
 Open URL using Chrome, the recommended browser for SAP BUILD